 Southeastern coordinates the Hudson River Valley Heritage (HRVH) service, which provides online access to digitized historical items housed in libraries and cultural heritage organizations throughout the region.
 Digitization services include hosting digital collections and online exhibits, training on digitization, in-depth consultations, a digital lab at Southeastern, Finding Aids, a digital dark archive, and equipment loans.

-Southeastern offers a variety of professional development programs, workshops, trainings and conferences.
+Southeastern offers a variety of professional development programs, workshops, training, and conferences.
 Programs are announced on the Upcoming Events page.
-If you would like to keep up with our professional development events by email, please subscribe to our mailing list.
+If you want to keep up with our professional development events by email, please subscribe to our mailing list.

 Special Interest Groups (SIGs)

-Southeastern supports several resource sharing services for member libraries and their patrons.
+Southeastern supports several resource-sharing services for member libraries and their patrons.
 We will place loan requests in OCLC on behalf of members that do not participate in the OCLC interlibrary loan system.
-We also place requests on behalf of members for health and medical books and articles, which is subsidized by the Medical Information Services Program (MISP) We provide a virtual union catalog, called Southeastern Access to Libraries (SEAL) that includes catalogs from several hundred public, school, college, special and hospital libraries.
+We also place loan requests on behalf of members for health and medical books and articles, which are subsidized by the Medical Information Services Program (MISP).
+We provide a virtual union catalog called Southeastern Access to Libraries (SEAL), including catalogs from over one hundred public, school, college, special and hospital libraries.
 SEAL also incorporates a web-based interlibrary loan management system.

 Special Library Catalog

 Southeastern members have access to Tech-Talk, a service designed to help individuals use computers at work.
-Tech-Talk provides answers to general questions and includes tips and tricks for using common software.
+Tech-Talk answers general questions and includes tips and tricks for using ordinary software.
 Southeastern provides a weekly Tech-talk newsletter to members.